Han Na-na: Career

-In 1999, she made her acting debut in the movie, Love Wind Love Song and that year won the Miss Korea pageant as Miss Korea-Sun.
+In 1999, she made her acting debut in the movie, Love Wind Love Song and that year won the Miss Korea pageant as 1st runner-up.
 In 2000, she appeared in the music video, "You Know" by Jo Sung-mo.
-The same year she landed her first main role in a television series in the KBS2 drama Autumn in My Heart, appearing alongside Song Hye-kyo, Won Bin and Song Seung-heon.
+The same year she landed her first main role in a television series in the KBS2 drama Autumn in My Heart, appearing alongside Song Hye-kyo, Won Bin, and Song Seung-heon.